Ma-G/change_mac_address/README.md

 # change_mac_address
-A Python script that changes the mac address of the specified interface.
+A Python script that changes the MAC address of the specified interface.
+It takes command line arguments (-i for the interface, and -m for the new MAC address)